tls-attacker/TLS-Attacker-Description/README.md

 # Snapshot Repository / Nexus

-As mentioned in [Installation](#installation), we provide a Nexus Snapshot Repository.
-It contains Snapshot versions of most sub-projects of the TLS-Attacker Project.
-Currently, only the maven-snapshots repository is used as all stable builds are pushed to the Maven Central repository.
+As mentioned in [Installation](#installation), we provide an internal Nexus Repository for snapshots and internal releases.
+This section describes how to configure Maven and Docker to use the repository.

 ## Setup

-To keep the Snapshot versions of the TLS-Attacker project under disclosure, only members of the GitHub organization "TLS-Attacker" are allowed to use it.
+To keep the SNAPSHOT and internal release versions of the TLS-Attacker project under disclosure, only members of the GitHub organization "TLS-Attacker" are allowed to use it.
 To provide authentication, you must a GitHub personal access token with the read:org Scope selected (https://github.com/settings/tokens/new)

 ![GitHub token](https://github.com/tls-attacker/TLS-Attacker-Description/blob/master/resources/figures/token.JPG)